aspose-words/Aspose.Words-API-References-Tutorials/english/net/find-and-replace-text/ignore-text-inside-delete-revisions/_index.md

 url: /net/find-and-replace-text/ignore-text-inside-delete-revisions/
 ---

 In this article, we will explore the C# source code above to understand how to use the "Ignore Text Inside Delete Revisions" feature in the Aspose.Words for .NET library.
-This feature is useful when we want to ignore text inside deletion revisions when working with documents.
+This feature is useful when we want to ignore text inside deletion revisions when Words Processing with documents.

 ## Overview of the Aspose.Words for .NET library

 Before diving into the code details, let me briefly introduce the Aspose.Words for .NET library.
 It is a powerful library that allows creating, modifying and converting Word documents in .NET applications.
-It offers many advanced features for working with documents, including revision management.
+It offers many advanced features for Words Processing with documents, including revision management.

 ## Understanding the "Ignore Text Inside Delete Revisions" feature